Soft/run-or-raise/README.md

-# run-or-raise :frog:
+# run-or-raise 🐸

 `run-or-raise` is an utility for launching applications or focusing their windows if they are already running.
-In more general terms, `run-or-raise` tries to find matching windows using simple expressions and if no matching windows are found, it executes a specified program.
+In more general terms, `run-or-raise` tries to find a matching window using simple expressions and, if no matching window exists, it executes a specified program.

 ## Installation